PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 sudo snap install micro-xrce-dds-agent --edge
 ```

-To start the agent with settings for connecting to the XRCE-DDS client running on the simulator (note that the command name is different than if you build the agent locally):
+To start the agent with settings for connecting to the uXRCE-DDS client running on the simulator (note that the command name is different than if you build the agent locally):

 ```sh
 micro-xrce-dds-agent udp4 -p 8888